Mercedes-Benz Emissions Scandal (BlueTEC Diesel)

-The core allegation surrounding the Mercedes-Benz probe is that software (or cheat device) was installed on these vehicles that modified when vehicle emissions controls would be functional as required at all times.
+The core allegation in the lawsuits surrounding the Mercedes-Benz probe was that software (or a cheat device) was installed on these vehicles that modified when vehicle emissions controls would be functional as required at all times.
 Functioning like an electronic light switch, these emissions controls would turn on and off depending on the driving circumstances, allegedly to conceal actual emissions when the vehicle was on the open road, as opposed to when the vehicle was in an emissions testing environment.
-The core issues alleged against Mercedes-Benz are the same in context as those asserted against Volkswagen, Fiat Chrysler, and that other manufacturers have faced.
+The core issues alleged against Mercedes-Benz was materially the same in context as those asserted against Volkswagen, Fiat Chrysler, and that other manufacturers have faced.
 The vehicles, using different sensors, would detect when they were in a ‘testing’ environment, meaning a facility used by the government to measure dangerous emissions and maintained in legal compliance.
 With the cheat device, however, outside of the testing environment, emissions are alleged to be far greater than when in the testing environment.
-Indeed, once the vehicle can detect it’s being driven in normal, everyday driving conditions due to, for instance, wheel turns, changes in speed, uphill/downhill environments, etc., the “cheat device” will turn off emissions control systems.
-That’s a scam, you might say.
+Indeed, once the vehicle can detect it is being driven in normal, everyday driving conditions due to, for instance, steering wheel turns, changes in speed, uphill/downhill environments, etc., the “cheat device” will turn off emissions control systems.
+That’s a “cheat” or a scam, you might say.

-According to the class action complaints being investigated by the government and under review in the courts, Mercedes-Benz is alleged to have manufactured vehicles that do not meet emissions standards.
+According to the class action complaints under review in the courts, Mercedes-Benz was alleged to have manufactured vehicles that do not meet emissions standards.
 That failure to meet requirements is not due to minor errors but, instead, major violations.
 Emissions scandals do not involve nitpicking; each of the emission scandals which have been resolved already involve Nitrogen Oxide (NOx) releases that significantly exceed standards the manufacturer has claimed and informed owners the vehicles will comply with.
-So when Mercedes-Benz is alleged to have manufactured vehicles that exceed emission levels by as much as 83x the legal limit, this is not a minor mistake or lapse in programming.
-Such an excess amount of emissions will not be treated as a minor mistake, which is why litigation in Europe against the manufacturer has proceeded aggressively despite some initial delays in the United States.

-In late September, Daimler (the parent company of Mercedes-Benz) was fined almost 1 billion dollars in Europe as part of a settlement with German authorities.
-A settlement involving billions of dollars represents an amount of money not easily parted with and the damage to a company’s reputation exists whether they plead guilty to criminal charges, or not.
-When Fiat Chrysler accepted fines in a settlement amounting to nearly a billion dollars for another emissions scandal, they were able to deny responsibility because of the “compromised” settlement of all charges.
+In late September of 2019, Daimler (the parent company of Mercedes-Benz) was fined almost 1 billion dollars in Europe as part of a settlement with German authorities.
+A settlement involving a billion dollars represents an amount of money not easily parted with and the damage to a company’s reputation and brand exists whether they plead guilty to criminal charges, or not.
+When Fiat Chrysler accepted fines in a settlement amounting to nearly a billion dollars for another emissions scandal, they were able to deny responsibility in the agreements because of the “compromised” settlement of all charges.
 Yet, months after that settlement with the government was reached, criminal charges were in place for a former manager of FCA who is alleged to have intentionally improved vehicle performance by implementing a cheat device on FCA’s 2014-16 EcoDiesel vehicles.
-That case is still ongoing, meaning even more charges against other company representatives will likely emerge and, ultimately, this shows that the allegations were not due to a mathematical error or unforeseen consequence but, instead, illegal modifications to the vehicle that deceived owners.
-FCA faced significant penalties because of controls on these vehicles intended to manipulate emissions testing, which doesn’t easily happen without significant awareness and planning.
+That criminal case is still ongoing, meaning even more charges against other company representatives may likely emerge and, ultimately, this shows that the allegations were unlikely due to a mathematical error or unforeseen consequence but, instead, illegal modifications to the vehicle that deceived owners.
+FCA faced significant penalties because of a cheat device on these vehicles intended to manipulate emissions testing, which doesn’t easily happen without significant awareness and pre-planning.

 What’s the Harm?

 You see, whatever you may think about the importance of pollution controls in our cars to protect each of us and the environment, the fact remains that our government sets standards to limit dangerous pollutants and we, as consumers, rely upon the manufacturer to comply with these regulations.
-When manufacturers cheat, it misleads you as the consumer and it harms the environment.
+When manufacturers cheat, it misleads you as the consumer relying upon the manufacturer and it harms the environment.
 That may sound bad enough, but when the manufacturer is caught, government many times requires that the cheat device be disarmed.
-The result is harm to you and your vehicle with these negative effects on vehicle performance, including reduced MPG’s, decreased power and reduced re-sale value.
+History has shown the result of disarming the cheat device may mean harm to you and your vehicle from these negative effects on vehicle performance, including reduced MPG’s, decreased power and reduced re-sale value.
 That’s why we get involved.
-You deserve to be fully compensated for the damages caused to you and your vehicle because of any cheat device used to manipulate emissions and mislead owners and the government.
+Our firm believes that those impacted deserve to be fully compensated for the damages caused to them and their vehicle because of any cheat device used to manipulate emissions and mislead owners and the government.